Sale College offers a comprehensive curriculum in line with the Victorian F-10 as well as a range of extracurricular and innovative programs.

 As mathematics learning occurs along a continuum of skills and understandings that develop in complexity, the learning and teaching of mathematics at Sale College is well-planned to accommodate ability levels.

 A variety of methodologies are utilised to improve attitudes towards mathematics, develop powers of logical thought and provide students with the means to explore and apply mathematics in their natural and man-made surroundings.
 Evolving technologies are readily adopted and incorporated, altering the emphasis on the learning and teaching of mathematics from time to time.

-At Yr 7 and 8, mathematics is under the umbrella of the subject "Discovery", which includes scientific and numerical knowledge and applications.
+At Yr 7, mathematics is under the umbrella of the subject "Discovery", which includes scientific and numerical knowledge and applications.

 At Yrs 9 & 10 students are grouped according to their predicted future pathway, enabling students to progress at a more suitable rate.
-MATHS IN ACTION, STANDARD and ADVANCED are the groupings currently adopted.
+APPLIED, STANDARD and ADVANCED are the groupings currently adopted.

-Yrs 11 & 12 mathematics is grouped according to the VCE subjects of Foundation Mathematics, General Mathematics, Mathematical Methods, Further Mathematics, Specialist Mathematics and VCAL mathematics is also currently available.
+Yrs 11 & 12 mathematics is grouped according to the VCE subjects of Foundation Mathematics, General Mathematics, Mathematical Methods, Further Mathematics and Specialist Mathematics.
+VCAL mathematics is also currently available.